influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/histogramquantile.md

     parent: built-in-aggregates
 weight: 501
 related:
-  - /influxdb/v2.0/reference/flux/stdlib/experimental/historgramquantile/
+  - /influxdb/v2.0/reference/flux/stdlib/experimental/histogramquantile/
 ---

-The `histogramQuantile()` function approximates a quantile given a histogram that approximates the cumulative distribution of the dataset.
+The `histogramQuantile()` function approximates a quantile given a histogram with the cumulative distribution of the dataset.
 Each input table represents a single histogram.
 The histogram tables must have two columns – a count column and an upper bound column.